As the year begins, I want to ask you a question.

 We would miss Nelson Mandela, who came out of prison at 70 and at 75 went on to become the President of South Africa.
 He helped his country heal from the wounds of apartheid.
 His maturity and experience changed his approach.
 The leadership he provided to his country at 75 was far different from the leadership he offered at 45.

-We would miss Keizo Miura, a Japanese skier.
-At the age of 70, he climbed Mount Kilimanjaro.
+We would miss Keizo Miura, a Japanese skier who, at the age of 70 climbed Mount Kilimanjaro.
 At the age of 77 he climbed Mount Everest.
 And at the age of 100, he had a downhill ski party with four generations of his family in Salt Lake City Utah.
 He and his children, grandchildren and great-grandchildren skied from the summit.
 He inspires us to be active.

 If we drew an age line at 65, we would miss Oscar Hammerstein.
 He was still writing music after the age of 65, including the awesome score for the Sound of Music.
 We would also miss Grandma Moses.
 She picked up a paintbrush at the age of 65 and painted everyday until she was over 100.
 She produced thousands of pieces of work.
 They inspire us to be creative.

 So what if we are sick – what if we have Alzheimer’s Disease?